WillAbides/benchdiff/README.md

       --packages="./..."
 Run benchmarks in these packages.
       --show-bench-cmdline     Instead of running benchmarks, output the command that would be used and exit.
-      --warmup-count=INT       Run benchmarks with -count=n as a warmup --warmup-time=STRING     When warmups are run, set -benchtime=n
+      --tags=STRING            Set the -tags flag on the go test command --warmup-count=INT       Run benchmarks with -count=n as a warmup --warmup-time=STRING     When warmups are run, set -benchtime=n